How to Bring More Energy Into the Office

 That morning coffee might give you a quick energy fix, but is it really doing you any good in the long run?
 The caffeine in coffee increases catecholamines, your stress hormones.
 If you simply must get your caffeine fix, green tea is a great alternative, giving you a powerful punch of anti-oxidants along with the caffeine.

 Got any energy-boosting tips of your own to add?
-Feel free to leave a comment below or send us a tweet @15Five!
+Feel free to send us a tweet @15Five!